Best things to do in São Paulo, the largest city in the Western Hemisphere

 LUXURY: Hotel Unique

 Located in the chic Jardins district, Hotel Unique is one of the highest-rated hotels in São Paulo and the perfect option for those looking for some luxury.
-This 5-star hotel is best known for its extraordinary architecture – it’s shaped like a huge boat!
-It also has an amazing rooftop terrace with a swimming pool, an elegant restaurant and incredible views of São Paulo’s skyline.
+This 5-star hotel is best known for its unusual architecture – it’s shaped like a giant boat.
+It also has an amazing rooftop terrace with a swimming pool, a restaurant and views of São Paulo’s skyline.

-Best things to do in São Paulo: map
+A map of the best things to do in São Paulo

-On this map, you can find the locations of the best places to visit in São Paulo.
-Click on the top left corner for more details.
+On the map below, you can find the locations of the best places to visit in São Paulo and all the points of interest that I mentioned in this post.
+Click on the icon in the top left corner of the map for more details.

 These were my top things to do in São Paulo if you only have a few days.
 I hope this article gave you some inspiration for planning your trip to this cosmopolitan city!

-In case you have already been there – do you have any other tips for what to do in São Paulo?
-I’d love to check them out next time I visit “Sampa”. 🙂
+In case you have already been there – do you have any other tips on what to do in São Paulo?
+I’d love to check them out next time I’m there.

-You might also be interested in my other posts about Brazil:
+You might also be interested in my other blog posts about Brazil:

 Enjoyed reading about the best things to do in São Paulo?
-Pin this post!
+Pin it!

 READ MORE: